 For the purpose of this blog, I'd like to suspend moral and ethical considerations for a moment – let’s call this a fun thought experiment.

-As we enter Olympics season, I find myself thinking about what you might call the "unlimited-class” Olympics or the "Anything Goes" Olympics -- where genetic manipulation, drugs, robotic prostheses, and AI are not only allowed but encouraged.
+As we enter Olympics season, I find myself thinking about what you might call the "unlimited-class” Olympics or the "Anything Goes" Olympics -- where genetic manipulation, drugs, robotic prostheses, and Artificial Intelligence are not only allowed but encouraged.

 This blog is a quick look at what this might look like.